cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

 Below are some common scenarios and questions with their explanations/answers.
 <details>
   <summary>How to use TSV format?</summary>
 We introduced the TSV format in our system, to simplify the integration path.
 Our customers commonly use spreadsheets to store and manipulate the data, and “TSV export” is a standard option for the majority of spreadsheet programs.

 The three important things to remember for successful integration:

     1.There are some column names, that we will look for, and expect to find in your TSV feed.

-2. Multiline fields need to be escaped with double quotes, or all the line breaks changed to \n.
+    2.Multiline fields need to be escaped with double quotes, or all the line breaks changed to \n.

-3. Some complex fields, like shipping & pick-up or attributes must follow the specified encoding conventions.
+    3.Some complex fields, like shipping & pick-up or attributes must follow the specified encoding conventions.

 </details>